FIT-frontend-dev-certificate-Fall-2022/jquery/README.md

-# Javascript-part-1
+# jquery
 Hello!
 Time to get to some coding.
-You'll find the javascript example as mypageJavascript.html and mypageJavascript.js
+You'll find the jquery example as mypageJQuery.html and jqueryFunctions.js in the js folder

 # Getting started
 Make sure you have node and npm installed :)